AlphaBeta906/ROS2/src/docs/constitutions/2022-constitution.md

     </li>
 </ol>

-### Article 4: Amendment of Constitution
+### Article 6: Amendment of Constitution
 <ol class="numeral">
     <li>Subject to this article, the Legislature can pass a law to amend the articles of this Constitution.</li>
     <li>In this article, "amendment" includes additions and repeals.</li>
-    <li>A bill seeking to amend any provision in this constitution shall not be passed by parliament by the votes of not less than two-thirds of the total number of Members of Parliament.</li>
+    <li>A bill seeking to amend any provision in this constitution shall not be passed by parliament by the votes of not less than two-thirds of the total number of members of Parliament (excluding nominated members.)</li>
 </ol>

-### Article 5: Principles of Constitutional Interpretation
+### Article 7: Principles of Constitutional Interpretation
 <ol class="numeral">
     <li>Any entity interpreting this constitution must promote the spirit, purpose, and object of this constitution, and the values that this constitution imposes.</li>
     <li>If a law appears to be inconsistent with the constitution, the court must adopt a reasonable interpretation of the law with the provisions of this Constitution over an interpretation that is inconsistent with this Constitution.</li>